chaser-01/rummyJS/README.md

 ## Game flow

 Game flow is managed with the `gameStatus` property, which are set to symbols defined in `GameStatus`.

-It controls which actions can be taken, and is modified within certain functions to follow the typical Rummy game flow.
-For example, `endTurn()` will modify it to `PLAYER_TO_DRAW`, as it signifies that the next action should be a player drawing cards; other gamestate-modifying actions will be blocked.
+Gamestate-modifying actions are validated against the current `gameStatus` before being allowed to run.

 Here is a chart describing the game flow: